-- 2. Shut down engine. - 3.
+- 2. Shut down engines and generator. - 3.
 Turn off all electrical circuits.

 4. Inform the dockmaster.
 Have a qualified technician check the boat immediately to determine the source of the odor.

 5. Open the boat for natural ventilation.

 6. When you can no longer smell fumes, locate the source.
 Dispose of fuel in a safe, approved manner.